 BUFFER WRITE: Data can be shifted in from the SI pin into either buffer 1 or buffer 2.
 To load data into either buffer, an 8-bit opcode, 84H for buffer 1 or 87H for buffer 2, is followed by 14 don't care bits and 10 address bits (BFA9-BFA0).
 The 10 address bits specify the first byte in the buffer to be written.
 The data is entered following the address bits.
 If the end of the data buffer is reached, the device will wrap around back to the beginning of the buffer.
-Data will continue to be loaded into the buffer until a low-to-high transition is detected on the \overline{CS} pin.
+Data will continue to be loaded into the buffer until a low to high transition is detected on the $\overline{\text{CS}}$ pin.

 BUFFER TO MAIN MEMORY PAGE PROGRAM WITH BUILT-IN ERASE: Data written into either buffer 1 or buffer 2 can be programmed into the main memory.
-An 8-bit opcode, 83H for buffer 1 or 86H for buffer 2, is followed by the two reserved bits, 12 address bits (PA11-PA0) that specify the page in the main memory to be written, and 10 additional don't care bits.
-When a low-to-high transition occurs on the $\overline{\text{CS}}$ pin, the part will first erase the selected page in main memory to all 1s and then program the data stored in the buffer into the specified page in the main memory.
-Both the erase and the programming of the page are internally self-timed and should take place in a maximum time of t{EP}.
+An 8-bit opcode, 83H for buffer 1 or 86H for buffer 2, is followed by one reserved bit, 13 address bits (PA12-PA0) that specify the page in the main memory to be written, and 10 additional don't care bits.
+When a low to high transition occurs on the \overline{CS} pin, the part will first erase the selected page in main memory to all 1s and then program the data stored in the buffer into the specified page in the main memory.
+Both the erase and the programming of the page are internally self timed and should take place in a maximum time of $t{\rm EP}$.
 During this time, the status register will indicate that the part is busy.

 BUFFER TO MAIN MEMORY PAGE PROGRAM WITH-OUT BUILT-IN ERASE: A previously erased page within main memory can be programmed with the contents of either buffer 1 or buffer 2.
-An 8-bit opcode, 88H for buffer 1 or 89H for buffer 2, is followed by the two reserved bits, 12 address bits (PA11-PA0) that specify the page in the main memory to be written, and 10 additional don't care bits.
-When a low-to-high transition occurs on the \overline{CS} pin, the part will program the data stored in the buffer into the specified page in the main memory.
+An 8-bit opcode, 88H for buffer 1 or 89H for buffer 2, is followed by one reserved bit, 13 address bits (PA12-PA0) that specify the page in the main memory to be written, and 10 additional don't care bits.
+When a low to high transition occurs on the \overline{CS} pin, the part will program the data stored in the buffer into the specified page in the main memory.
 It is necessary that the page in main memory that is being programmed has been previously erased.
-The programming of the page is internally self-timed and should take place in a maximum time of t_P.
+The programming of the page is internally self timed and should take place in a maximum time of tp.
 During this time, the status register will indicate that the part is busy.

-PAGE ERASE: The optional Page Erase command can be used to individually erase any page in the main memory array allowing the Buffer to Main Memory Page Program without Built-in Erase command to be utilized at a later time.
-To perform a Page Erase, an opcode of 81H must be loaded into the device, followed by two reserved bits, 12 address bits (PA11-PA0), and 10 don't care bits.
-The 12 address bits are used to specify which page of the memory array is to be erased.
-When a low-to-high transition occurs on the \overline{CS} pin, the part will erase the selected page to 1s.
+PAGE ERASE: The optional Page Erase command can be used to individually erase any page in the main memory array allowing the Buffer to Main Memory Page Program without Built-In Erase command to be utilized at a later time.
+To perform a Page Erase, an opcode of 81H must be loaded into the device, followed by one reserved bit, 13 address bits (PA12-PA0), and 10 don't care bits.
+The 13 address bits are used to specify which page of the memory array is to be erased.
+When a low to high transition occurs on the $\overline{\text{CS}}$ pin, the part will erase the selected page to 1s.
 The erase operation is internally self-timed and should take place in a maximum time of t{PE} .
 During this time, the status register will indicate that the part is busy.